govi230/Multi_Woker_Node_kubernetes_Cluster/README.md

-# Multi_Woker_Node_kubernetes_Cluster
+# Multi Woker Node kubernetes Cluster
-ARTH Task 19 (SetUP Multi Node Kubernetes Cluster With the Help Of Ansible on AWS EC2 instances)
+Visit this link to know how to use Ansibel Role "kubernetes" to [SetUP Multi Node Kubernetes Cluster With the Help Of Ansible on AWS EC2 instances]()